codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 As an example, let's assume that you have the following steps in a pipeline:

-1. A build step that creates a docker image.
+1. A build step that creates a docker image
-1. A freestyle step that runs unit tests inside the docker image.
+1. A freestyle step that runs unit tests inside the docker image
-1. A freestyle step that runs integrations tests *After* the unit tests, even if they fail.
+1. A freestyle step that runs integrations tests *After* the unit tests, even if they fail
-1. A cleanup step that runs after unit tests if they fail.
+1. A cleanup step that runs after unit tests if they fail

 Here is the full pipeline.
 Notice the explicit dependency to the `main_clone` step that checks out the code.